DRC-Science/datasciencecoursera/Code_Book.md

 For additional detail on the measurements taken, see the Original Data Section of the Code Book.

-To tidy the data, the following steps needed to be taken:
+#### To tidy the data, the following steps needed to be taken:

--Merged subject (subject_train.txt, subject_test.txt) and activity numbers (y_train.txt, y_test.txt) to the training (X_train.txt) and test (X_test.txt) datasets
+- Merged subject (subject_train.txt, subject_test.txt) and activity numbers (y_train.txt, y_test.txt) to the training (X_train.txt) and test (X_test.txt) datasets
--Added labels to the activity numbers data sets by activity number by merging the activity labels (activity_lables.txt) to the updated training and test dataset.
+- Added labels to the activity numbers data sets by activity number by merging the activity labels (activity_lables.txt) to the updated training and test dataset.
--Added descriptive measurement names (features.txt) to the updated training and test datasets -Merged the training (X_train.txt) and the test (X_test.txt) sets to create one data set.
+- Added descriptive measurement names (features.txt) to the updated training and test datasets
+- Merged the training (X_train.txt) and the test (X_test.txt) sets to create one data set.
--Extracted only the measurements on the mean and standard deviation for each measurement variable.
+- Extracted only the measurements on the mean and standard deviation for each measurement variable.
--Created an independent tidy data set with the average and standard deviation of each variable in the extracted dataset for each activity and each subject.
+- Created an independent tidy data set with the average and standard deviation of each variable in the extracted dataset for each activity and each subject.

 More detail is available in the comments of the code which is available in the README.md document.

-###The Original Data:
+### The Original Data:

 Human Activity Recognition Using Smartphones Dataset Version 1.0